Shrewsbury floods: Notable occurrences

 From the late 1990s, the town experienced severe flooding problems from the Severn and Rea Brook.
 In the autumn of 2000 large swathes of the town were underwater, notably Frankwell, which flooded three times in six weeks.
 The Frankwell flood defences were completed in 2003, along with the new offices of Shrewsbury and Atcham Borough Council.
 More recently, such as in 2005 and 2007 but not 2020, flooding has been less severe, and the defences have generally held back floodwaters from the town centre areas.
 However, the town car parks are often left to be flooded in the winter, which reduces trade in the town, most evidenced in the run up to Christmas in 2007.

 November 2019

 On 14 November nine schools in Shropshire were closed because of floods.
 The Environment Agency issued three flood warnings for the county, two on the River Severn and one on the River Teme.
 Sections of the A49 and A488 were closed as were a number of minor roads, particularly in the south of the county.
 On 15 November four schools remained closed.

 On 15 November 2019 rail services between Shrewsbury and Welshpool did not run due to flooding.

 Storm Dennis (February 2020)

 Properties were flooded in the centre of Shrewsbury as the Severn burst its banks.
 The Environment Agency described the flooding across parts of the West Midlands as "unprecedented", and warned that excess runoff from the upper reaches of the Severn in Wales meant that the flooding in the lower Severn valley would likely be prolonged for at least three days.

+Storm Henk (2024)

+Storm Henk caused major flooding in Shrewsbury.